daos-stack/daos/docs/admin/fabrics.md

   for communication between DAOS clients and DAOS servers.
-  CaRT relies on the [Mercury](https://mercury-hpc.github.io/user/overview/) RPC framework, which provides RDMA transfer capabilities if the underlying high performance fabric supports it.
+  CaRT relies on the [Mercury](https://mercury-hpc.github.io/user/overview/) RPC framework, which provides RDMA transfer capabilities if the underlying high-performance fabric supports it.

-When designing a DAOS solution, one question that needs to be decided early on is if the control plane traffic will be using the same physical network as the data plane (for example, and IP-over-IB interface on the InfiniBand NIC in an InfiniBand network), or if the control plane will use a separate physical network (like an administrative Ethernet network).
+When designing a DAOS solution, one question that needs to be decided early on is whether the control plane traffic will use the same physical network as the data plane (for example, an IP-over-IB interface on the InfiniBand NIC in an InfiniBand network), or whether the control plane will use a separate physical network (like an administrative Ethernet network).

 * For example, if there is a reliable 25GbE management network over which